How To Add Currency Conversion In WordPress

 • Support database cache driven for fast response

-• Can be integrated with various e-store plugins like WooCommerce, WP-eCommerce & Easy Digital Downloads.
+• Can be integrated with various online store plugins like WooCommerce, WP-eCommerce, Shopp, and Easy Digital Downloads.

-Note: This plugin needs PHP 5.3.0 or later.
-Do not install this plugin if you are running an older version of PHP.
-Ask your web host to upgrade your PHP server installation.
+Important: The Currencyr plugin needs your server to be running PHP 5.3.0 or later.
+Do not install this plugin if you currently have an older version of PHP installed.
+Alternatively, ask your web host to check and upgrade your PHP.

-You can install the currency conversion plugin from your WordPress dashboard by searching for “currencyr” in the Plugins section and clicking “Install Now” …
+You can install the plugin from your WP dashboard by searching for “currencyr” in the Plugins screen and clicking the ”Install Now” button …

 WordPress Plugin - Currency Converter